Mary and Jeff Bell Library

 Where do I take the copies to be bound?

 If you are a Masters candidate, find out from your department chair if the college department will deliver copies to be bound to the Periodicals Department.
 If they do not, bring the copies and a copy of your Business Office receipt to the Periodicals Department in Bell Library.
-If you are a Doctoral candidate, take your copies and a copy of your Business Office receipt to the Office of Graduate Studies.
-They will then bring the copies to the Periodicals Department.
+Doctoral candidates follow the requirements of the Office of Graduate Studies.

 Where is the Periodicals Department?